MVR Hall Renovations

 The Phase III renovations of MVR Hall have concluded and complete a comprehensive upgrade to nearly 120,000 square feet of this Georgian Revival style building originally built between 1931 and 1933.
 Among many improvements, the renovations open the flow of the building and showcase the interconnectedness of the Human Ecology community.

 The upgrades are considered a commitment to the philosophy originally set for the College by Martha Van Rensselaer and the innovative, multi-disciplinary institution it has evolved into over time.
 The improvements enhance connectivity, circulation, space layout, and functionality.
 By enhancing the quality, productivity and overall experience in MVR Hall, the College strengthens its mission to improve lives into the future.

-(Updated images will be added throughout the process)
+(Updated images will be added regularly)